sentryco/Telemetry/README.md

 - Guide on identifiers: https://gist.github.com/hujunfeng/6265995

 ### Todo:
-- Rename package to Telemetry? ✅
-- add more doc to readme ✅
-- Add documentation to this readme on how to setup Google analytics for your google account etc. 👈
+- Add documentation to this readme on how to setup Google analytics for your google account etc
-- Seems like firebase crashlytics is the way to go now days.
-Its also free to use etc
-- Begin turning the pseudo code into production code 👈 🏀
+- Seems like
+- Combine telemetry with logger tests.
+And test for errors and warnings etc
 - improve documentation